kbenoit/kbenoit-jekyll-site/_posts/2008-05-30-on-the-question-of-who-should-be-included-in-and-who-should-author-scholarly-impact-assessment-reports.md

 **Q: Is it the prerogative of an _individual scholar_ to &ldquo;opt out&rdquo; of the exercise?**

-**m A: No. Our data comes from publicly available sources on _public_ations, also by definition (and etymology) public, and anyone has the right to analyze these._**
+**A: No. Our data comes from publicly available sources on _public_ations, also by definition (and etymology) public, and anyone has the right to analyze these._**

 First, the research was conducted on the basis of publicly available data, and anyone has the right to analyze these data.
 Just as no TD could demand to be omitted from a study of legislative activity based on openly published data, individual scholars employed at public universities in Ireland have no basis on which to demand to be omitted from the exercise.
 We might add here that, much like other public servants, the scholars included in our exercise are all permanent employees with very secure employment, in a higher-education sector that is among the best-paid and best-pensioned in the world.
 Second, as a profile of research impact in Ireland, the analysis would be invalidated as a comparison of scholarship if those included were selected according to their levels of impact.
 (Since those with the lowest measured impact have the greatest incentive to be omitted from the exercise, this is exactly what we suspect would happen.)
 So unless we held a purely randomly drawn lottery to remove individual scholars, allowing (self-)selected opt-outs would invalidate our exercise.